JESUSAMM/Unraveling-the-Enigma-of-Mounting-Dead-Forensic-Evidence/Evidence_Container_Type/EnCase_Evidence.md

 ## EnCase Evidence

 ### Overview
-EnCase Evidence is a proprietary container format used by EnCase, a popular digital forensics software.
-It allows investigators to package and store evidence along with metadata and case-related information.
+The EnCase Evidence format, commonly known as E01, is a proprietary format used for digital forensic investigations.
+It's a widely accepted format, but investigators often need access to EnCase software for full compatibility.

 ### Characteristics